 I do have a pretty sweet bonus for you, though!
-I happen to work as an assistant for a truly gifted photographer who was kind enough to offer a couple of pointers from a professional standpoint, so be sure to check those out at the end of the post as well.
+I happen to work as an assistant for a truly gifted photographer who was kind enough to offer some insight from a professional standpoint, so be sure to check those out at the end of the post as well.
 (Thanks, Denise!)

 *Edit: Several people have asked what type of camera I use.
 99.9% of the time I use my iPhone6.
 I do break out the DSLR from time to time, but rarely.
 And all of the images in this post are from my iPhone.

 Here are some of the things I try to keep in mind when I’m snapping a photo of Aven:

 BACK IT UP.

 This took me a while to learn, and is still something I have to remind myself of.
 Close up shots can be so great and certainly have their impact, but when you back up a few feet (or twenty, haha) and zoom out, you capture more in the frame and can set the entire scene.
 It adds more visual interest because you’re really telling a whole story rather than just one page.

 Here are a couple of shots where you can see more in the frame than just Aven.
 I think the extra elements in each photo really add to the magic.

 If you scroll through my Instagram feed, you’ll notice most of my pictures of my daughter are mid-play.
 I much prefer to capture Aven in her element as she just goes about life as a two year old, rather than asking her to stop and smile for the camera.
 Especially because right now, Aven is in the super-unnatural, super-cheesy smiling phase.
 She cocks her head all the way to the side, squints her eyes shut, and smiles as big as she possibly can.
 I mean, it’s adorable of course, but I don’t want all my pictures of her to be sporting a rehearsed smile.